IBM/db2sock-ibmi/README.md

 ##Notes:

-This is a unicode driver libdb400.a, UTF-8 or UTF16.
-New functions have added to assist in UTF-8/UTF-16 conversion (see PaseCliAsync.h).
-Test files will provide idea of how it all works (changing daily).

 Only compiled with xlc using -qldbl128 -qalign=natural.
 Missing these options will result in ILE DB2 call failures. if curious, see /usr/include/as400_types.h, type ILEpointer -- quadword align compiler issues.